andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-one.md

 Who should participate?
 -----------------------

-During **discover**, we want to talk to people who have depth in their respective parts of the business, who can adequately represent that portion of the business in the discussion.
+During **Discover**, we want to talk to people who have depth in their respective parts of the business, who can adequately represent that portion of the business in the discussion.
 We want to be talking to key executive, product, service, IT, customer facing representatives, and customers themselves, if possible.

 With most discovery activities, less is more for stakeholder count - you absolutely want less than a dozen stakeholders participating, and for the lower-ceremony techniques such as Impact Mapping, 4-8 is the sweet spot.
 Any more will dilute conversations, introduce too many opinions, and take away from our goal of having a light weight, agile discovery process.